LtFubuki/docker-dhcp/README.md

 Similarly, VLAN 2 and VLAN 3 also have two IP address pools defined each, with different ranges of IP addresses and domain name servers.

+Overall, this dhcpd.conf file provides a configuration for the DHCP server to assign IP addresses and other network configuration parameters to clients in different VLANs and IP address pools.
+It enables clients to connect to the network and access resources with the appropriate network configurations.

 #################################################################################################################################################################